 While the Joint Pain Management Committee will work to create uniformed practices and policies related to pain management and the use of prescription medications, the Comprehensive Mental Health and Wellness Committee will educate players, coaches, club personnel and players’ families about mental health.
 In addition, all NFL clubs are now required to hire a behavioral health team clinician, who will be made available to players in their facility, provide education to staff and create mental health-related emergency action plans (EAPs).

 “Just like we have EAPs for injuries on the field, it’s the same concept here.
-We’ll have EAPs on how to handle everything from a mental health crisis to common concerns, like depression and anxiety,” said Los Angeles Rams Director of Sports Medicine and Performance Reggie Scott, MS, ATC, PES.
+We’ll have EAPs on how to handle everything from a mental health crisis to common concerns, like depression and anxiety,” said Los Angeles Rams Vice President of Sports Medicine and Performance Reggie Scott, MS, ATC, PES.
 “I think this initiative will allow us to standardize our mental health care for our athletes.
 There couldn’t have been a better time to initiate this.”

 For years, Scott and his athletic training staff have worked to create an environment of support and positivity in the LA Rams athletic training facility, one that welcomes players as they recover from injury.